j53jiajiajia/AIGenerateStockReport/README.md

 If you want to generate the stock research reports for the top 10 hottest stocks, please use main_heat_list.py.(Example: generate_heat_list_stock_reports())
 ## Notice
 ### Packages:
-Please make sure that you have already pip install -r requirements.txt and put KaiTi.ttf, KaiTi-Bold.ttf, SimHei.ttf in the Lib/site-packages/reportlab/fonts file directory, and if in ubuntu, put KaiTi.ttf in /usr/share/fonts/KaiTi/ file directory before you run the code.
+Please make sure that you have already pip install -r requirements.txt and put KaiTi.ttf, KaiTi-Bold.ttf, SimHei.ttf in the Lib/site-packages/reportlab/fonts file directory, and if in ubuntu, put KaiTi.ttf, KaiTi-Bold.ttf, SimHei.ttf, simkai.ttf, simsun.ttc in /usr/share/fonts/.../ file directory before you run the code.
 ### OpenAI Key:
 You should have one OpenAI Key and store it in a .env file.
 ## Details